Match Group Transforms

 Custom Exclude

 This allows you to work with delimiters stored within the database.
 Simply insert the left and right delimiter and select your mode.
-The screen below allows you to configure transform parameters for a ‘Custom Exclude’:
+The screen below allows you to configure transform parameters for a ‘Custom Exclude’ showing the Modes available:

 Custom Transform